The best way to explore California is by taking a road trip, preferably through the entire state or at least its northern and central parts.

 We decided to hike a little bit around Lake Mary.
-Obviously, this task was close to impossible with a sleepy baby.
-On top of that, some areas were still holding tight to deep snow.
+With a sleepy baby, this endeavor was close to impossible.
+On top of that, some areas were still holding tight to the deep snow.
 About twenty minutes later, it began to snow.
-Big balls that looked like hail rather than snowflakes were adding fresh layers on top of the old snow.
-It was surreal (heavy snow in California almost in summer) and beautiful at the same time.
+Big flakes that looked like hail rather than snowflakes were adding fresh layers on top of the old snow.
+It was surreal (the heavy snow in California almost in summer?) and beautiful at the same time.

-But we had to cut our hike short and resume our road trip through Central California.
+Yet we had to cut our hike short and resume our road trip through Central and Northern California.
 Dylan was crying and wanted to go back to the car.
 It was late afternoon, past his regular nap time.
 And when the baby is not happy, nobody is happy.
 Roshan took Dylan to the car, while I stayed behind for a few more minutes to take pictures.

-Once back in the car, Dylan fell asleep almost instantly.
-And it put hold to our outdoor exploits until he woke up.
-However, it didn’t prevent us from continuing our California road trip and exploring Mammoth Lakes from the comfort of the car.
-Occasionally, when the place looks especially nice, I was getting off and taking more pictures.
+Once back in the car, the baby fell asleep almost instantly.
+This put halt to our outdoor exploits until he woke up.
+Yet it didn’t prevent us from continuing our California road trip and exploring Mammoth Lakes from the comfort of the car.
+Occasionally, when the place looks especially nice, I would get off of the car and take more pictures.